Elyse250-ops/to-do-list-app/README.md

 # to-do-list-app
+Guiding statement

-To do list application is software which allow a user to enter a names and save them after he/she can view all list names  created on the same interface temporarily
+To do list application is software which allow a user to enter a names or any other items and allow him/her to view saved items in the same interface temporarily
+This project is made with html ,css,javascript for better designing friendly and favorable interface with simple feautures which will be intuitive to any user who will use our app  👌😊